 The Cook County Board of Commissioners, in accordance with the applicable County code ordinance, will adopt an annual appropriation, which will appropriate sums of money to defray all necessary expenses and liabilities of Cook County.
 The County is committed to adhering to a balanced budget under normal circumstances and will provide disclosure when deviations are expected in either the preliminary budget forecast and/or executive budget proposal before the start of the next fiscal year.

 Illinois statute provides that the Board of Commissioners adopt the annual appropriation bill prior to or during the first quarter of each fiscal year.
 County ordinance requires a budget forecast to be published no later than June 30th in any given year, in order to identify both the expected year-end status of the current fiscal year and to provide an initial estimate for the ensuing fiscal year.
-An executive budget proposal shall be presented no later than October 31st and be designed with the County’s long-term financial outlook in mind, minimizing the use of non-recurring measures in favor of a structurally balanced approach.
-The final budget and appropriations are approved and adopted by the Cook County Board of Commissioners, with a target of adopting a balanced budget prior to the start of the ensuing fiscal year.
+An executive budget recommendation shall be presented no later than October 31st and be designed with the County’s long-term financial outlook in mind, minimizing the use of non-recurring measures in favor of a structurally balanced approach.
+The final budget and appropriations are approved and adopted by the Cook County Board of Commissioners, with a target of adopting a balanced budget (where total revenues equal total expenses) prior to the start of the ensuing fiscal year.
 Adopting a structurally balanced budget before the start of the fiscal year allows for greater accountability and enhanced capacity to make mid-year corrections.
+The annual budget document will also include:

 The annual budget document will also include: